 3.The Air supply:

-Once you have established a hot ash bed pyrolysis does not need much oxygen to get the wood hot enough to release flammable gases, these are gases that burn as flames and will need their own oxygen supply.
+Once you have established a hot ash bed pyrolysis does not need much oxygen to get the wood hot enough to release flammable gases, these are the gases that burn as flames and will need their own oxygen supply.

 Using The Stove

-The optimum combustion is achieved by placing two logs in the stove.
-If you want an enhanced effect, you can add more logs.
-The ideal heat output is reached by burning approx. 1.3 kg per hour (this will vary depending on the size of the firebox).
+- Quantity - The ideal heat output is reached by burning approx. 1.3 kg per hour (this will vary depending on the size of the firebox).

 Lighting the stove